Vandivier/arias-tale-rpg/docs/metagame.md

 Waiting allows the unit to take their turn at the end of the round.
 Waiting twice in the same round results in passing, skipping, or forfeiting the turn for the unit.
 Fleeing rolls 1d6 on the Flee Table and the roll receives -1 if an adversarial team has any ranged or heroic units.

-Standard units also get a standardized superclass ability based.
+Standard units also get a standardized superclass ability.
 Class kinds and their superclass ability are listed below:

 - Melee Assault.
 Superclass Ability: Attack with +1 to roll.
 - Melee Defense.
 Superclass Ability: Super Defend: Defends self and one other unit for the round.